Rare Bird | Headstone | Mark Ashton Vey | Interview

-I moved to New York in 80 and was signed by Leiber and Krebbs a big management company who represented Aerosmith and Ted Nugent etc. I worked with them for 2 years then became involved in making Music Videos of my music.
+I moved to New York in the eighties and was signed by Leiber and Krebbs, a big management company who represented Aerosmith and Ted Nugent et cetera.
+I worked with them for two years then became involved in making music videos of my music.

-3 years later I moved to Los Angeles and secured a contract with Sanctuary Management.
-I had a new band consisting of Bob Birch on Bass Guy Babylon on Keyboards both who went on to play for Elton John.
-Guitarist Mandy Meyer who had played with Asia, Mark Adams also guitar and John Valen on Drums.
+Three years later I moved to Los Angeles and secured a contract with Sanctuary Management.
+I had a new band consisting of Bob Birch on bass, Guy Babylon on keyboards both who went on to play for Elton John.
+Guitarist Mandy Meyer who had played with Asia, Mark Adams also guitar and John Valen on drums.

 I made my last album for RCA called ‘Modern Pilgrims’.
 The album was called ‘Ashton’.
 Paul Rothchild, producer of the Doors and Janis Joplin produced the record unfortunately it was not a commercial success so I decided to head back to Europe where I became a song writer for Sony Music in Paris.

 After my Paris experience I became very intrigued with painting.
 I was back in New York and very inspired by the Impressionists.
 For a few years I painted in that style.
 Then Hallo Spain and the Surrealists.
 Spain was a great experience.
 The light always great for painting and I developed my style.
 I now live in Nice, France and would describe my style as Musicalism, because of the rhythm in my work.